 There are 161 mammalian species however it is the amphibians, birds, butterflies, and reptiles where the diversity flourishes.
 There are over 430 species of birds and approximately 170 species of amphibians and reptiles.
 There are 14 species of primates.

 Some would say this is the epitome of the Tarzan experience, and they may be correct.
 The movie Greystoke: The Legend of Tarzan was filmed in this location.

 The rainforest mystique and diversity are one of the greatest highlights of Korup National Park.
 The array of flora and fauna species has attracted researchers for decades and provides an abundant opportunity of wildlife viewing for those who are interested in nature outside the typical Africa box.

 Witness the variety of primates scampering through the trees and across the rainforest floor is a highlight for most travelers.
 There are 14 different species of primates creating a true primate bucket list.

 Eight of the primates are active during the day while the other six are nocturnal and typically more active at night.
 The endangered drill is one of the potential primate sightings.

-Trails of Korup National Park
+Korup National Park Trails

 Korup National Park is a national park that is welcoming to visitors who want to explore and learn more about the protected rainforest.
 There is plenty of opportunities for hiking with day and multi-day options.
 These are guided endeavors that provide a greater opportunity to learn from locals who know the rainforest and life within the park well.